 Other districts shall be provided with records upon official request from the district, unless the student has an outstanding fee or fine.
 In those instances, the enrolling school will be provided with the student's academic performance, special placement, immunization history and discipline records within two school days, but the official transcript will be withheld until the fee or fine is discharged.
 The enrolling school shall be notified that the official transcript is being withheld due to an outstanding fee or fine.
+However, for students who meet the definition of homeless, the district will make all the student's records readily available to the enrolling school regardless of outstanding fees or fines.
 At the time of transfer of the records, the parent/guardian or adult student may receive a copy of the records at his/her expense if requested and shall have an opportunity to challenge the contents of the records.
 Parents/guardians shall be advised through the annual Student Rights and Responsibilities Handbook that student records shall be released to another school where the student has enrolled or intends to enroll.